whitequark/infra-vpn/README.md

 vpn-01 ansible_host=42.0.0.1
 ```

-It is possible to customize the WireGuard listening port per machine:
+The default WireGuard listening port is `10000`.
+It is possible to customize the port per machine:

 ```ini
 [vpn]